-Passport Validity:

-Please note that Mongolia requires passports with six months validity remaining at time of entry.
+Passport Validity: Please note that Mongolia requires passports with six months validity remaining at time of entry.
 Be certain your passport is not set to expire within six months of your planned date of departure from Mongolia.
 If this is the case, you will want to secure a new passport prior to your trip.

-Communication:

-Wireless internet and cell service is readily available in Ulaanbaatar.
+Communication: Wireless internet and cell service is readily available in Ulaanbaatar.
 Once outside of Ulaanbaatar, you are generally "off the grid" with no internet and/or cell coverage.
 In the field, we have satellite communications for emergency use only.

-Electricity:
+Guests are welcome to bring their own sat-phones if so desired.

-Mongolia uses European standard electricity with 220 volts and 2-prong outlets.
+Electricity: Mongolia uses European standard electricity with 220 volts and 2-prong outlets.
 Once in the field, there are no electrical services.
 Please be sure to bring enough fully charged batteries for your equipment.
 Many guests bring simple solar panels such as "Goal Zero" for their small devices.
 Of course, these work great so long as the sun is shining.
-Hotel Several new hotels are completed each year, constantly improving the market.
-We know them all very well.
-We will make a selection based upon a history of excellent service and a convenient location.